• Skip to primary navigation

 Jump to Recipe Print Recipe

-Philly Cheesesteak Egg Rolls are filled with thin sliced ribeye steak, onions, bell peppers, garlic and provolone cheese then fried to crispy perfection.
-These egg rolls are the perfect game day appetizer, party food or fun weeknight dinner.
+Philly Cheesesteak Egg Rolls are filled with thin sliced ribeye steak, onions, bell peppers, garlic and provolone cheese then fried to crispy perfection!

 Philly cheesesteak egg rolls stacked up on a plate.
 One egg roll cut open and dipping sauce to the side.

 Dip these cheesesteak egg rolls in garlic mayo or Cheez Whiz for some extra goodness!
-I’m a huge fan of Philly cheesesteak sandwiches and these egg rolls are the crispy, cheesy mini version of that.
-I love the added crunch of the wrapper.
+I'm a huge fan of Philly cheesesteak sandwiches and these egg rolls are the crispy, cheesy mini version of that.

 If you love a good Philly Cheesesteak sandwich then you’ll love Philly Cheesesteak Sliders as well!
 Slider buns with ribeye steak, peppers, onions, provolone, Cheez Whiz and garlic butter deliciousness.